National School Lunch and National School Breakfast Programs (NSLP and NSBP)

 What does this mean for children attending CNMI public school(s)?

 All students enrolled and attending CNMI public schools are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2018-19 school year.
 Your child (ren) will be able to participate in these meal programs without having to pay a fee or submit a meal application.
+CEP applies to meals served at public schools only.
 Each student is allowed one free breakfast meal and one free lunch meal each school day while attending any of the 20 CNMI public schools on Saipan, Tinian, and Rota.

-What does this mean for you and your children attending private school(s) or day care centers?
+What does this mean for children attending private school(s) or day care centers?

 The Community Eligibility Provision (CEP) does not apply to students attending private schools and day care centers.
 In order for children attending these institutions to qualify for free school meals, the families must submit completed free meal applications and be determined eligible by the Child Nutrition Program.